IndyRick/uMatic2/README.md

 ======================================================<br>
 MAIN µMATIC² SKETCH - Recent changes <br>
 ======================================================<br>
+- Fixed an error where entering too many characters for a callsign corrupted EEPROM.
+Set 12 character limit.
+(10 MAY 2021) <br>
 - Contest Mode permits SENDing any one of 10 memories with a single button tap (5 DEC 2020)<br>
 - Added keyer modes of Single lever paddle and Single lever paddle Reversed.
 While you have always <br>
   been able to use a Single lever paddle (foregoing squeeze keying), now you can use a Dual lever <br>